sevas/sevas.github.io-src/_posts/euroscipy2010/2010-11-20-euroscipy2010-keynote-1.md

 ### Further improving the adoption of python in science

-One of the strong point for matlab is the ubiquity of code samples available.
-We need that for python.
+One of the strong points of matlab is the ubiquity of code samples available.
+We need that for the python scientific stack.

 Unification of interfaces between
-ODE solvers, linear algebra packages, visualization packaging is much needed.
+ODE solvers, linear algebra packages, visualization packages is much needed.

 There are still skeptics about whether a "scripting language" can be a fitting choice for high-performance computations.
 Finding and referencing real-world examples in which python was succesfully used helps.
-The bottom line being that one doesn't **need** to write the whole application in C or C++ for it to be fast.
+The bottom line being that one doesn't need to write the whole application in C or C++ for it to be fast.